ilshad/combo/README.md

-_Combo is not a general-purpose ClojureScript framework._ It is library for writing _some_ of your components (likely they are rather complex ones) by _another, special way_: data-DSL for layout and state/event function for behavior.
+_Combo is not a general-purpose ClojureScript framework._ It is library for writing _some_ of your components (likely they are rather complex ones) by _another, special way_: DSL-as-data for layout and state/event function for behavior.
 It is intended to be used within Om-based application along with other, more idiomatic Om-based code.